Access & Authority Boundaries

 Mā te mārama o ngā rohe ka tiakina te whakawhirinaki.
 Ka whakamārama tēnei whārangi ko wai ka kite i ngā kōrero, ko wai ka taea te mahi, ā, kei hea tonu te mana whakahaere.

-Governance systems often fail when visibility is mistaken for decision-making power.
-This Governance Operating Plan deliberately separates access, action, and authority.
+Governance systems fail when visibility is mistaken for decision-making power.
+The GOP separates access, action, and authority.

 Shareholder Access